paul1893/PBTutorialManager/README.md

-shape 		/* The shape of the mask to highlight the view */ duration 		/* time duration before to show the next target */ font              /* A font that you can modify */ isTapable 		/* if isTapable is true you can tap to dismiss the target */ closure 		/* A closure executed after the target has been shown */ persistant		/* if persistant the target stay on screen when the next one show up, you can add multiple target one after one */ breakPoint 		/* breakpoint is a target which attempt a user click to continue */
+shape 		/* The shape of the mask to highlight the view */ duration 		/* time duration before to show the next target */ font              /* A font that you can modify */ isTappable 		/* if isTappable is true you can tap to dismiss the target */ closure 		/* A closure executed after the target has been shown */ persistant		/* if persistant the target stay on screen when the next one show up, you can add multiple target one after one */ breakPoint 		/* breakpoint is a target which attempt a user click to continue */